-- o the accuracy of the representations and warranties of all parties contained in the merger agreement and related documents as of the date when made and the effective date; - o the performance of all agreements and conditions required by the merger agreement; - o the delivery of officers certificates, resolutions, and legal opinions to North Point and United; - o approval of the Agreement and Plan of Merger by the North Point shareholders; - o receipt of all necessary authorizations of governmental authorities and the expiration of any regulatory waiting periods; - o effectiveness of the registration statement of United relating to the shares of United common stock to be issued to North Point shareholders in the merger, of which this document forms a part; - o the receipt by North Point of the opinion of Kilpatrick Stockton LLP as to the tax consequences to North Point shareholders: - o the receipt by United of an opinion of Porter Keadle Moore LLP that the merger will be accounted for as a pooling of interests; and - o the issuance of a certificate of merger by the Secretary of State of Georgia.
+- o the accuracy of the representations and warranties of all parties contained in the Agreement and Plan of Reorganization and related documents as of the date when made and the effective date; - o the performance of all agreements and conditions required by the Agreement and Plan of Reorganization; - o the delivery of officers certificates, resolutions, and legal opinions to North Point and United; - o approval of the Agreement and Plan of Merger by the North Point shareholders; - o approval by United shareholders of a proposal to increase the authorized common stock of United from 10,000,000 to 50,000,000 shares to be presented at the United annual meeting of shareholders to be held on July 13, 2000. - o receipt of all necessary authorizations of governmental authorities and the expiration of any regulatory waiting periods: - o effectiveness of the registration statement of United relating to the shares of United common stock to be issued to North Point shareholders in the merger, of which this document forms a part; - o the receipt by North Point of the opinion of Kilpatrick Stockton LLP as to the tax consequences to North Point shareholders:

+- o the receipt by United of an opinion of Porter Keadle Moore LLP that the merger will be accounted for as a pooling of interests; and - o the issuance of a certificate of merger by the Secretary of State of Georgia.

 SURRENDER OF CERTIFICATES.
 Shortly after the effective date of the merger, each holder of North Point common stock will be required to deliver his or her shares of North Point common stock to United's transfer agent, SunTrust Bank.
-After delivering those shares, the holder will receive a stock certificate for the number shares of United common stock that the holder is entitled to receive under the merger agreement and a cash payment for any fractional interest in United common stock.
-Until a holder delivers his or her shares of North Point common stock to SunTrust, he or she will not receive payment of any dividends or other distributions on shares of United common stock into which his shares of North Point common stock have been converted and will not receive any notices sent by United to its shareholders with respect to, or to vote, those shares.
+After delivering the North Point shares, the holder will receive a stock certificate for the number shares of United common stock that the holder is entitled to receive under the Agreement and Plan of Merger and a cash payment for any fractional interest in United common stock.
+Until a holder delivers his or her shares of North Point common stock to SunTrust, he or she will not receive payment of any dividends or other distributions on shares of United common stock into which his or her shares of North Point common stock have been converted and will not receive any notices sent by United to its shareholders with respect to, or to vote, those shares.
 After delivering the shares to SunTrust, the holder will then be entitled to receive any dividends or other distributions (without interest) which became payable after the merger but prior to the holder's delivery of the certificates to SunTrust.